jonnyrobots/roberts.work/_posts/2020-10-09-hermitage-and-habit.md

 This is my first issue with crowdfunding and brings me back to the point of this story.

 I completed a (small) investment in Cowboy’s “Series A” in January 2020.
-Less than 6 months later I – along with several thousand others – discovered that unbeknown to us, Cowboy had wrapped a Series B “down round”.
+Less than 6 months later several thousand others and I discovered that unbeknown to us, Cowboy had wrapped up a Series B “down round”.

 In essence, Cowboy took (significantly) more investment at a surprisingly lower valuation[^4], and having the effect of reducing the value of my shares by some 34%[^5].